-One of the many issues faced by workers who are injured on the job in North Carolina and in many other states involves unreasonable denial of worker’s compensation claims.
-You get hurt on the job, sometimes quite seriously, while performing your work duties.
+Workplace accidents can happen despite our best efforts to be safe.
+Employees can be hurt while performing their job duties even though they have routinely done so for years.
 You may fall, be struck by a heavy object, or perhaps because you were asked to lift a heavy object, your back “pops” and you can no longer stand or sit without pain.

+When a workplace injury claim is denied or “controverted” you need to act quickly.
+Here’s more about what it means when a work injury claim is controverted.
 Luckily, in North Carolina, like most other states, you have the right to a hearing to demand lost wage benefits as well as medical care, and you may be eligible for penalties if the insurance company is late in making payments as well.